 [Brett Carpenter] All right, perfect.
 Well, that looks like that’s all the questions that we’ve got.

 So I want to take this time to thank all of you for for joining us for this presentation.
-And again to Clark for for taking the time to speak with us about what it, but what you need to consider when modernizing your data platform.
+And again to Clark for for taking the time to speak with us about what it, but what you need to consider when creating a modern data platform.
 This presentation will be available on demand on solonius resources hub and the brighttalk platform for future viewing the slides will be available in the Attachments tab located just below the player window.
 Thanks again, and we will see you next time.
 Thanks everybody.